MyMel2001/Craft4k/README.md

 3. Use ```jar cfm Craft4k.jar manifest.txt *.class``` if you want to jar for distribution!
 4. use ```java -jar Craft4k.jar``` to run if made for distribution, ```java Launcher``` if not (note: no ".class"!)

+## There MUST be an easier way to run this, right?

+There sure is!
+Just go [here](https://github.com/MyMel2001/Craft4k/releases) to download a pre-compiled, (hopefully) semi-stable jar, and go directly to step 4!

 ## What does it look like?
 <img width="906" height="567" alt="image" src="https://github.com/user-attachments/assets/7febcd06-0d45-42d1-b5e0-7cdc3271522b" />